 There are a plethora of SEO tools that offer great help.
 Here are some well-known tools that can help you with keyword research:

 - Keywords Everywhere: It offers a browser extension for monthly search volume, CPC, and competition.
 The extension is available for Google Chrome and Firefox browsers.
 It shows real-time search volume of keywords you search along with a list of similar keywords to improve your LSI targeting.
-Available for free, Keywords Everywhere takes help of Google Keyword Planner to generate its data and show it to you.
+Keywords Everywhere takes help of Google Keyword Planner to generate its data and show it to you.

 - Alexa Keyword Matrix: This is a paid feature by Alexa that takes in the details of your competitors and evaluates your competitors to tell you about the keywords that you are missing on your site.
 This tool also helps in creating an exhaustive SEO plan by providing keyword clusters based on competitor matrix.